-We are subject to the GDPR (as implemented by countries in Europe), which applies extra-territorially and implements stringent operational requirements on controllers (e.g., sponsors) and processors (e.g., CROs, laboratories) of personal data, including, for example, high standards for obtaining valid consent from individuals to process their personal data (where consent is the legal ground relied upon), the requirements to provide detailed disclosures to individuals, short timelines for personal data breach notifications to data protection authorities, limitations on retention of personal data, additional considerations where processing health data and other "special categories of personal data" and specific obligations where third-party processors are engaged.
-The GDPR also prohibits the international transfer of personal data from the EEA/UK to countries outside of the EEA/UK unless made to a country deemed to have adequate data privacy laws by the European Commission / UK Government (as applicable) or a data transfer mechanism has been put in place.
+We are subject to the EU GDPR, which applies extra-territorially and implements stringent operational requirements on controllers (e.g., sponsors) and processors (e.g., CROs, laboratories) of personal data.
+For controllers this includes, for example, high standards for obtaining valid consent from individuals to process their personal data (where consent is the legal ground relied upon), the requirements to provide detailed disclosures to individuals, short timelines for personal data breach notifications to data protection authorities and data subjects, limitations on retention of personal data, additional considerations where processing health data and other "special categories of personal data" and specific obligations where third-party processors are engaged.
+The EU GDPR also prohibits the international transfer of personal data from the EEA to countries outside of the EEA unless made to a country deemed to have "adequate" data privacy laws by the European Commission or a data transfer mechanism has been put in place.
 Until recently, one such data transfer mechanism was the EU-US Privacy Shield.
-However, in July 2020 the Court of Justice of the EUropean union ("CJEU") declared the Privacy Shield to be invalid.
-The CJEU upheld the validity of the standard contractual clauses ("SCCs") as a legal mechanism to transfer personal data but companies relying on SCCs will - subject to additional guidance from regulators in the EEA/UK - need to evaluate and implement supplementary measures that provide privacy protections additional to those provided under SCCs.
+However, in July 2020 the Court of Justice of the European Union ("CJEU") declared the Privacy Shield to be invalid for purposes of international transfers.
+The CJEU also imposed further restrictions on use of standard contractual clauses (SCCs) (i.e., an EU-style data transfer agreement) including, a requirement for companies to carry out a transfer privacy impact assessment, which among other things, assesses laws governing access to personal data in the recipient country and considers whether supplementary measures that provide privacy protections additional to those provided under SCCs will need to be implemented to ensure an essentially equivalent level of data protection to that afforded in the EEA.
+Moreover, new versions of the SCCs (new EU SCCs) have recently been published requiring additional compliance and implementation efforts.
 In turn, the findings of the CJEU will have significant implications for cross-border data flows.

 Further, the EU GDPR provides that EU Member States may establish their own laws and regulations further restricting the processing of genetic data, biometric data, health data and other personal data, which could limit our ability to use and share such personal data or could cause our costs to increase.
-The GDPR imposes onerous accountability obligations requiring controllers and processors to maintain a record of their data processing activities and policies and procedures to demonstrate compliance with the GDPR.
-The GDPR also grants certain privacy rights to individuals (e.g., the right to access or erase their personal data).
-While we have established some data protection policies and have a maturing compliance program, additional resources will be needed to fully comply with the GDPR, including for evolving regulatory guidance.
-If our or our vendors' or service providers' privacy or data security measures fail to comply with the GDPR requirements, we may be subject to litigation, regulatory investigations, enforcement notices requiring us to stop or change the way we use personal data and/or fines of up to 20 million Euros / £18 million, or up to 4% of the total worldwide annual turnover of the preceding financial year, whichever is higher, as well as compensation claims for financial or non-financial loss by affected individuals, negative publicity, reputational harm and a potential loss of business and goodwill.
+The EU GDPR imposes onerous accountability obligations requiring controllers and processors to maintain a record of their data processing activities and policies and procedures to demonstrate compliance with the EU GDPR.
+The EU GDPR also grants certain privacy rights to individuals (e.g., the right to access or erase their personal data).
+While we have established some data protection policies and have a maturing compliance program, additional resources will be needed to fully comply with the EU GDPR, including for evolving regulatory guidance.
+If our or our vendors' or service providers' privacy or data security measures fail to comply with the EU GDPR requirements, we may be subject to litigation, regulatory investigations, enforcement notices requiring us to stop or change the way we use personal data and/or fines of up to 20 million Euros of the total worldwide annual turnover of the preceding financial year, whichever is higher, as well as compensation claims for financial or non-financial loss by affected individuals, negative publicity, reputational harm and a potential loss of business and goodwill.
 It is possible that these laws may be interpreted and applied in a manner that is inconsistent with our practices.